Aaron Burr: Legacy

 Although Burr is often remembered primarily for his duel with Hamilton, his establishment of guides and rules for the first impeachment trial set a high bar for behavior and procedures in the Senate chamber, many of which are followed today.

 Historian Nancy Isenberg, seeking to explain Burr's negative image in modern times, wrote that his portrayal as a villain is actually the result of a smear campaign invented by his political enemies centuries ago, and then disseminated in newspapers, pamphlets and personal letters during and after his lifetime.
 According to Isenberg, pop-cultural portraits of Burr have repeated these distortions, transforming him into the quintessential "bad guy" of early American history.
 Stuart Fisk Johnson describes Burr as progressive thinker and doer, a brave military patriot and brilliant lawyer who helped establish some of the physical infrastructure and guiding legal principles which helped in the founding of America.

 A lasting consequence of Burr's role in the election of 1800 was the Twelfth Amendment to the United States Constitution, which changed how vice presidents were chosen.
 As was evident from the 1800 election, the situation could quickly arise where the vice president, as the defeated presidential candidate, could not work well with the president.
 The Twelfth Amendment required that electoral votes be cast separately for president and vice president.

-Burr is also sometimes seen as one of the Founding Fathers of the United States, although this characterization is unusual.
+Burr is also sometimes seen as one of the Founding Fathers of the United States because of him being a hero in the Revolutionary War and because of his role in the founding of the Twelfth Amendment.
+However, this characterization is unusual due to his controversial legacy, such as the Burr-Hamilton duel and the Burr Conspiracy.